 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Pomelo is one of four non-hybrid citrus fruits.
 All other citrus fruits are hybrids derived from one or more of these four.
-Pomelo is a large fruit about six to ten inches in diameter and weighs anywhere from one to two kilograms.
-The edible pulp, however, is small relative to the size of the fruit.
+Pomelo is a large fruit about 6 to 10 inches in diameter and weighs anywhere from one to two kilograms.
+The edible segments, however, are small relative to the size of the fruit.
 The bitter rind is thick and inedible.

 Because of the size of the fruit, some fruit vendors make it convenient for buyers by selling the pomelo in segments.
 If an entire fruit is too much for you, buying a segment or two might be the smarter way to go.
 That way, you consume the pomelo before it dries out.

-To use the pomelo pulp for making this salad, peel off and discard the skin that covers each segment of the fruit.
+To use the pomelo segments for making this salad, peel off and discard the skin that covers each segment of the fruit.
 Then use your hands to separate the pulp.

 Shrimps go very well with pomelo but you can also use cooked squid or chicken.
 If using chicken, choose a small fillet (a thigh or half a breast is just the right size) and shred the cooked meat.

 "This salad is a cavalcade of textures and flavors, with crunchy mung beans, breezy-fresh herbs, blasts of heat from Thai chiles, and sweet juiciness from the pomelo.
 Next time I'll add rice noodles or lettuce to help soak up the flavorful dressing." —Danielle Centoni

 1 tablespoon lime juice, lemon juice, or kalamansi